 Henreid considered Bogart to be merely “mediocre” as an actor, and insisted that he be given equal billing along with him and Bergman.
 This didn’t sit well with the other two stars–Bergman later referred to Henreid as a “prima donna”–but their own careers far eclipsed the Austrian expat’s.
 Bogart later won an Oscar for his role in 1951’s The African Queen, and is widely regarded as one of the best actors of Hollywood’s classic (pre-1960) era.
 He died of esophageal cancer early in 1957, just weeks after his 57th birthday.
 Bergman, only 27 when the film was released, would later garner three Oscars, for Gaslight (1944), Anastasia (1956), and as supporting actress for Murder on the Orient Express (1974).
 She also won four Golden Globes, along with two Emmys for her television work and a Tony for her stage work in Joan of Lorraine (1947).
 Although beloved for her screen work in the forties, she was no stranger to scandal.
 In 1949 she left her Swedish-born husband, a dentist, and their 11-year-old daughter in the U.S. and went to Europe to make a film with the Italian director Roberto Rossellini; they began an affair and she became pregnant.
 After her divorce from her husband, she married Rossellini in 1950, three months after their son was born.
 Later she bore him twin girls, one of whom, Isabella, followed her famous mother into the movies.
 Bergman died of breast cancer on her 67th birthday in 1982, four months after completing work on a TV miniseries in which she starred as Israeli prime minister Golda Meir.
 She was awarded her second Emmy posthumously for her final role.

 Casablanca was released in November 1942, timed to coincide with the Allied landings in Morocco that began the counterattack against the Germans.
 Once it went into nationwide release two months later, it became a modest box-office success, eventually ranking as the seventh-highest grosser for 1943.
-Reviews were generally good, and the film garnered eight Oscar nominations and at the ceremony in 1944 it won three, for Best Picture, Best Director for Curtiz, and Best Screenplay.
+Reviews were generally good, and the film garnered eight Oscar nominations, winning three: Best Picture, Best Director for Curtiz, and Best Screenplay.
 Bogart lost out in Best Actor to Paul Lukas (Watch on the Rhine); Rains was eclipsed for Best Supporting Actor by Charles Coburn (The More the Merrier).
 Max Steiner was nominated for best musical score, but lost to Alfred Newman for The Song of Bernadette.
 That prevented a three-year sweep for Steiner, who had won the previous year for Now, Voyager, and he would win again the next year for Since You Went Away.
 Because Casablanca went into nationwide release in January 1943, the Academy considered it for awards for that year, but when the ceremony rolled around on March 2nd, 1944, it was not the most-nominated film, nor would it wind up to be the biggest winner.
 Both of those distinctions went to The Song of Bernadette, starring Jennifer Jones, who would be honored as Best Actress.
 Her picture garnered 12 nominations and four wins.

 Casablanca, however, was the people’s choice.
 When Bogart arrived on the red carpet at Grauman’s Chinese Theater with his wife, he was mobbed by fans, and it took a dozen police officers to get the couple into the building.
 Wallis was all set to take the stage to receive the Oscar for Best Picture, as is customary for the winning film’s producer to do, but studio head Jack L. Warner rushed on stage with a huge smile, stealing his producer’s thunder.
 Warner’s family blocked Wallis’s attempt to share the spotlight.
 The producer never forgave Warner for the insult; he left the studio just a few months after the snub and was still bitter about it when interviewed 40 years later.